MarioniLab/miloDE/README.md

 devtools::install_github("MarioniLab/miloDE")
 library(miloDE)

+*Note*: if you have troubles installing miloDE directly, try first to install miloR:
+BiocManager::install('miloR')

 ## If you plan to use parallelisation (desired for big datasets),
 please load `BiocParallel` and enable milticore parallel evaluation: